multi-spectral/dggs_data_warehouse/README.md

 The core system is currently implemented using three different data stores, which can be selected by the user.
 These are ClickHouse, DuckDB, and PostgreSQL.
 ClickHouse and DuckDB are optimized for OLAP, and can show better performance, whereas the PostgreSQL implementation can also make use of the data cube component.

+The DGGS used in this project is the open-source [H3 DGGS]<https://github.com/uber/h3> developed by Uber.

 ### Traffic monitoring example